-The sewage drain hose may remain attached to the dump outlet and be routed out the bottom of the compartment while the motorhome is parked and connected to an on-site sewage hook-up.
+The sewage drain hose may remain attached to the sewage drain outlet while the motorhome is parked and connected to an on-site sewage hookup.

 Service inlet access must be closed when utility connections are not in use.

 When using a sewer hook-up, keep the dump valves closed until a tank becomes full or when preparing to leave the site.
 This keeps the solids in suspension, allowing them to be carried out with the liquids when the dump valve is opened.
 If the valve is left open, the liquids will drain off, leaving solids in the tank.
 Should this accidentally happen, disconnect the hose, fill the tank about half full with water, and drive a few miles to dislodge the solids.
 A few starts and stops will aid in the process.
 Then reconnect the hose and drain in the normal manner.